If you are a member of an online discussion group, then you are probably already familiar with the concept of featured posts.

-- The difference between Posts vs Pages
+- Knowing the difference between Posts vs Pages

-- Creating a WordPress blog post
+- Editing a blog post

-(Posts Menu – All Posts)
+(WP Posts Menu – All Posts)

 (Table Of Posts)